dotnet/docs/docs/core/tutorials/using-on-mac-vs-full-solution.md

 This tutorial shows you how to create an application that accepts a search word and a string of text from the user, counts the number of times the search word appears in the string using a method in a class library, and returns the result to the user.
 The solution also includes unit testing for the class library as an introduction to test-driven development (TDD) concepts.
 If you prefer to proceed through the tutorial with a complete sample, download the [sample solution](https://github.com/dotnet/docs/blob/master/samples/core/tutorials/using-on-mac-vs-full-solution/WordCounter).
 For download instructions, see [Samples and Tutorials](../../samples-and-tutorials/index.md#viewing-and-downloading-samples).

 > [!NOTE]
-> Visual Studio for Mac is preview software.
-As with all preview versions of Microsoft products, your feedback is highly valued.
-There are a two ways you can provide feedback to the development team on Visual Studio for Mac:
+> Your feedback is highly valued.
+There are two ways you can provide feedback to the development team on Visual Studio for Mac:
-> * In Visual Studio for Mac, select **Help > Report a Problem** from the menu or **Report a Problem** from the Welcome screen, which opens a window for filing a bug report.
+> * In Visual Studio for Mac, select **Help** > **Report a Problem** from the menu or **Report a Problem** from the Welcome screen, which opens a window for filing a bug report.
+You can track your feedback in the [Developer Community](https://developercommunity.visualstudio.com/spaces/41/index.html) portal.
-> * To make a suggestion, select **Help > Provide a Suggestion** from the menu or **Provide a Suggestion** from the Welcome screen, which takes you to the [Visual Studio for Mac UserVoice webpage](https://visualstudio.uservoice.com/forums/563332-visual-studio-for-mac).
+> * To make a suggestion, select **Help** > **Provide a Suggestion** from the menu or **Provide a Suggestion** from the Welcome screen, which takes you to the [Visual Studio for Mac UserVoice webpage](https://visualstudio.uservoice.com/forums/563332-visual-studio-for-mac).

 ## Prerequisites